Gabriel-Vlad/automated-file-organiser/README.md

-# **AUTOMATED-FILE-ORGANIZER**
+# **Automated File Organizer**

 This tool organizes a given directory by it's contained files' extensions.
-The files are moved into specific newly created directories depending on the name of the extension.
+The files are moved into specific newly created directories within the chosen directory, depending on the name of the extension.

 ## The features of the software are